FuelLabs/fuels-ts/apps/docs/src/guide/wallet-manager/getting-started-with-wallet-manager.md

 For now let's keep it simply and do not worry with the storage.
 Later we will discuss it more in details.

-To instantiate a `WalletManager` you can simply do as the following code:
+To instantiate a `WalletManager` you can simply:

 <<< @/../../docs-snippets/src/guide/wallet-manager/getting-started-with-wallet-manager.test.ts#getting-started-with-wallet-manager-1{ts:line-numbers}